Mermaid Sightings & Speculations

 - What if they hide from things and beings that threaten them, rather than attacking (unlike us)?

 All of these are hugely valid reasons for mer-folk to disappear from human view.
 And there are still plenty of places for them to go.

 There are stories, also, of mer-men and mer-children, which means they have mer-families, which means they reproduce, which makes them a real species. - Author

 2 - Mer-Folk Are Our Evolutionary Ancestors

 There are archeological signs that humans may have once been aquatic creatures.
 Humans are basically hairless, as are sea creatures, and move easily in water.
 Human babies take to water like fish, even before they can walk.
 The subcutaneous fat of female humans and babies matches the fat of dolphins and whales, and their intelligence matches as well.
 Vestigial evidence of aquatic origins even shows up in the human body, on occasion.

-The video on the right shows a young girl who was born with legs fused together (sirenomelia), looking almost like a fishtail.
+The video below shows a young girl who was born with legs fused together (sirenomelia), looking almost like a fishtail.
 This happens in approximately one out of every 100,000 live births.
 She lived to be 10 years old, before dying of pneumonia.
 The emotional underpinnings of pneumonia, according to the work of author and healer Louise Hay, are feelings of desperation and being tired of life.
-This little girl found her greatest freedom in the family swimming pool, yet she was being groomed to live on land - an impossible feat for someone with her body shape.
+This little girl found her greatest freedom in the family swimming pool, yet she was being groomed to live on land - an impossible feat for someone with her body.